-Another major difference between Divisions 1 and 2 is the theory of failure assumed and therefore the design equations used.
-Specifically, Div.
-1 uses the maximum principle stress theory while, starting with the 2007 Edition, Div.
-2 uses Von Mises.
-Of particular note are the more accurate nozzle design and allowable compressive stress (external pressure) rules both of which can provide additional savings.
+Another major difference is the theory of failure assumed and therefore the design equations used.
+Specifically, Divison 1 uses the maximum principle stress theory while, starting with the 2007 Edition, Divison 2 uses Von Mises.
+As a result Division 1 uses two sets of design equations one for “thin” and another for “thick” vessels while Division 2 uses one set of equations for all vessel thicknesses.
+Of particular note are the more accurate nozzle design and allowable compressive stress (external pressure) rules in Division 2 both of which can provide additional savings.

 In general, thinner Division 2 vessels retain safety factors that are comparable to thicker Division 1 vessels by incorporating more extensive engineering analysis and design requirements.